Our Digital Forensics Lab

 Imaging & Examination

-Once the evidence has been seized and preserved, the forensic examination can begin, including the imaging (producing a working copy) of all digital data from the devices collected using specialised forensic software and hardware.
+Once the evidence has been seized and preserved (securely stored within our digtial forensics lab) the forensic examination can begin, including the imaging (producing a working copy) of all digital data from the devices collected using specialised forensic software and hardware.

-The imaging allows the original device to be preserved as an evidential exhibit, leaving the imaged version to be forensically tested and analysed.
+The imaging allows the original device to be preserved as an evidence exhibit, leaving the imaged version to be forensically tested and analysed.

 Clients often request their devices to be imaged as a precaution and if required, to be analysed at a later stage in the investigation.